rubencaro/bolt/README.md

 * `persist`: boolean, don't remove the task after it's done
 * `finished`: boolean, whether Bolt ended processing that task (only makes sense if `persist`...).
-* `silent`: don't send notifications, save data in the task for further process
+* `silent`: don't send email notifications, save data in the task for further process, unless the task fails and `persist` is `false`.
 * `expire`: remove from db when this Date arrives.
 If it's not there, doc is not removed.